brunacpg/DataAnalytics/README.md

 <h1 align="center">Hi!! 👋 I'm Bruna Gonçalves</h1>
-<h3 align="center">I'm in the last period of production engineering in CEFET/RJ</h3>
+<h3 align="center">I have a degree in Production Engineering and I'm currently pursuing a Postgraduate degree in Analytics and Business Intelligence.
+I fell in love with technology.</h3>

 <div align="center">
   <a href="https://github.com/brunacpg">